Ian Hamilton Finlay: Life

 Finlay was born in Nassau, Bahamas, to James Hamilton Finlay and his wife, Annie Pettigrew, both of Scots descent.

-He was educated at Dollar Academy in Clackmannanshire and later at Glasgow School of Art.
-At the age of 13, with the outbreak of the Second World War, he was evacuated to family in the countryside (firstly to Gartmore and then to Kirkudbright).
-In 1942, he joined the British Army.
+Finlay attended Dollar Academy in Clackmannanshire.
+At the age of 13, with the outbreak of the Second World War, he was evacuated to family in the countryside (firstly to Gartmore and then to Kirkcudbright).

+Finlay attended Glasgow School of Art.

+In 1942, Finlay joined the British Army.
+Throughout his life, Finlay suffered severely from agoraphobia.

 Finlay was married twice and had two children, Alec and Ailie.

-Throughout his life, he suffered severely from agoraphobia.
-He died in Edinburgh in 2006.
+Finlay died in Edinburgh in 2006.
 He is buried alone in Abercorn Churchyard in West Lothian, Scotland.
 The grave lies in the extreme south-east corner of the churchyard.
 The gravestone refers to his parents and sister.

 Poetry

-At the end of the war, Finlay worked as a shepherd, before beginning to write short stories and poems, while living on Rousay, in Orkney.
-He published his first book, The Sea Bed and Other Stories, in 1958, with some of his plays broadcast on the BBC, and some stories featured in The Glasgow Herald.
+At the end of the war, Finlay worked as a shepherd.
+He then started to write short stories and poems, while living on Rousay, in Orkney.

+In 1958, Finlay published his first book, The Sea Bed and Other Stories, with some of his plays broadcast on the BBC, and some stories featured in The Glasgow Herald.

-His first collection of poetry, The Dancers Inherit the Party, was published in 1960 by Migrant Press with a second edition published in 1962.
-The third edition, published by Fulcrum Press (London) in 1969, included a number of new poems and was inaccurately described by the publisher as a first edition, which led to a complex legal dispute.
+In 1960, Finlay published his first collection of poetry, The Dancers Inherit the Party, with Migrant Press.
+A second edition was published in 1962; and the third edition, published by Fulcrum Press in 1969, included a number of new poems.

 Dancers was included in its entirety in a New Directions annual a few years later.

-In 1963, Finlay published Rapel, his first collection of concrete poetry (poetry in which the layout and typography of the words contributes to its overall effect), and it was as a concrete poet that he first gained wide renown.
+In 1963, Finlay published Rapel, his first collection of concrete poetry (poetry in which the layout and typography of the words contributes to its overall effect), and it was as a concrete poet that he first gained wider acknowledgement and readership.
 Much of this work was issued through his own Wild Hawthorn Press, in his magazine Poor.
 Old.
 Tired.
 Horse.

-Finlay became notable as a poet, when reducing the monostich form to one word with his concrete poems in the 1960s.
+Finlay reduced the monostich form (single line poems) to one word with his concrete poems in the 1960s.
 Repetition, imitation and tradition lay at the heart of Hamilton's poetry, and exploring "the juxtaposition of apparently opposite ideas".